madz0/spring-boot-tut/README.md

 The java type descriptor extends `AbstractTypeDescriptor` and `sqlTypeDescriptor` implements `SqlTypeDescriptor`.

 `SqlTypeDescriptor` has a `getSqlType()` method which we use to return the supported sql type by hibernate.
 This method does the `registerColumnType` method we used in `dialect` for the previous method.
-Then we just need to register extended `AbstractSingleColumnStandardBasicType` using `@TypeDef` just like we did in the first way.
+Then we just need to register extended `AbstractSingleColumnStandardBasicType` using `@TypeDef` just like we did in the first way.varchar(2147483647)

 Using above information, I created a package-info file in the methods package and put the following contents in there:
 ```java